dbousfie/1026eboessay/syllabus.md

 question: where do I upload the ebo?
 Answer: it will be available under assessments --> assignments closer to the deadline.

+Question: how much is the ebo worth of my grade
+Answer: the ebo is worth 10% of the final grade in the course